hc625ma/simchair_i2c/README.md

 # simchair_i2c

 This is software for a new simchair mkIII I2C controller, based on Arduino Leonardo.
-It uses an epic Leonardo Joystick library by MHeironimus: https://github.com/MHeironimus/ArduinoJoystickLibrary
+It uses an epic Leonardo Joystick library by MHeironimus: https://github.com/MHeironimus/ArduinoJoystickLibrary and the I2C bus to communicate with peripherals.

-There are several cool things about this controller:
+There are several cool things about this approach:

     we can use device-specific configuration
     we can use external I2C ADCs